vivshaw/zettel/pages/dimensionality (data).md

+---
-tags:: data
+tags: data
-alias:: high dimensional, high dimensionality
+alias: high dimensional, high dimensionality
+---

 - the number of unique measurements associated with each data point.
 	- an example high dimensional data might be the US Census- it collects many distinct measurements on each person surveyed